menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Marion is generally considered to be a blue-collar town.
-39.02% of the Marion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marion is a blue-collar town, with 39.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marion is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Marion who work in office and administrative support (17.23%), personal care services (5.68%), and management occupations (5.68%).

 Also of interest is that Marion has more people living here who work in computers and math than 95% of the places in the US.